orklann/PEP/README.md

 * GDocument (GDocument.h|m) which loads a PDF file, and render/edit it
 * GPage (GPage.h|m) which presents a single PDF page
 * GDecoders which implement all decoders for decoding stream objects
+* GInterpreter (GInterpreter.h|m) which renders grapchic and text of a PDF page.

 ## Roadmap